microsoft/CameraTraps/README.md

 This repo does not directly host camera trap data, but we work with our collaborators to make data and annotations available whenever possible on [lila.science](http://lila.science).

-# Models

-This repo does not extensively host species classification models, though we will release models when they are at a level of generality that they might be useful to other people.
-But...

 ## MegaDetector

-Speaking of models that might be useful to other people, we have trained a one-class animal detector trained on several hundred thousand bounding boxes from a variety of ecosystems.
-Lots more information &ndash; including download links &ndash; on the [MegaDetector page](megadetector.md).
+The main model that we train and run using tools in this repo is [MegaDetector](megadetector.md), an object detection model that identifies animals, people, and vehicles in camera trap images.
+This model is trained on several hundred thousand bounding boxes from a variety of ecosystems.
+Lots more information &ndash; including download links &ndash; is available on the [MegaDetector page](megadetector.md).

 Here's a "teaser" image of what detector output looks like: